StiliPench/StiliPench/README.md

 - 👋 Hi, I’m Stilyan Penchev
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Computer Science at TU Delft
+- 🌱 I’m currently studying Computer Science at TU Delft

 <!---
 StiliPench/StiliPench is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.